 In severe cases, the entire front and back walls of the uterus can fuse together.
 In milder cases, the adhesions can appear in smaller areas of the uterus.
-The adhesions can be thick or thin, and may be sparsely located or merged together.
+The adhesions can be thick or thin and may be sparsely located or merged together.

-If your periods are sparse, irregular, or absent, it may be due to another condition, such as:
+But if your periods are sparse, irregular, or absent, it may be due to another condition, such as: